Gaudensia Mngumi | February 6, 2017

-At her home in Janga village in Kibaha district on the coast of Tanzania, Rehema Mwamchela looks at her fields, where she has planted a mix of peas, sweet potatoes, and cassava.
-Many of the plants will not survive because of the harsh sun.
+At her home in Janga village in Kibaha district, on the coast of Tanzania, Rehema Mwamchela looks at her fields, where she has planted a mix of peas, sweet potatoes, and cassava.
+But many of the plants will not survive because of the harsh sun.
 Inevitably, she will have to water the drought-tolerant cassava seedlings so they don’t dry out.

 The 38-year-old mother of three says that the drought in Tanzania has continued for yet another year, and is affecting many farmers in her area.
 She adds, “Soil moisture is most important for seed germination and growth.
 I always think about watering the plants.”